clairenorth/infura-test-claire/load-tests/docs/Results.md

 - Both endpoints had similar average overall response times (2749 ms vs. 2886 ms).
 - Both endpoints were able to hit the expected throughput with no KO errors (with a quick note that the throughput is lower than realistic traffic)
 - transactionByBlockNumberAndIndex had better tail end latency.
-- p95 or 95% percent of requests against transactionByBlockNumberAndIndex processed in 5679 ms compared to 7878 ms for blockByIndex
+- p95 or 95% percent of requests against transactionByBlockNumberAndIndex processed slightly faster although nothing conclusive in 5679 ms compared to 7878 ms for blockByIndex
-- Service itself can handle modest load (84 RPS)
+- Service itself can handle modest load (500 RPM) with 100% success rate
 - Not enough data to draw meaningful conclusions though.
 Would want to run a plethora of iterations in order to make a meaningful conclusion.
 - Faced rate limiting:
   - 15:55:10.574 [pool-8-thread-653] DEBUG org.web3j.protocol.http.HttpService - {"jsonrpc":"2.0","id":69161,"error":{"code":-32005,"message":"daily request count exceeded, request rate limited","data":{"rate":{"allowed_rps":1,"backoff_seconds":30,"current_rps":105.66666666666667},"see":"https://infura.io/dashboard"}}}